rvankoert/loghi-htr/README.md

 - `--do_train`: Enable the training stage.
 This option will be removed in March 2024 and be inferred by the presense of `train_list`.
 - `--do_validate`: Enable the validation stage.
 - `--do_inference`: Perform inference.
-This option will be removed in March 2024 and be inferred by the presense of `train_list`.
+This option will be removed in March 2024 and be inferred by the presense of `inference_list`.
 - `--train_list`: List of files containing training data.
 Format: `/path/to/textline/image <TAB> transcription`.
 - `--validation_list`: List of files containing validation data.
 Format: `/path/to/textline/image <TAB> transcription`.
 - `--inference_list`: List of files containing data to perform inference on.
 Format: `/path/to/textline/image`.